-There is no need to suffer the loss of the financial stability.
+There is no need to suffer the loss of the financial stability while you are also in mourning.
 If you lost a loved one as a result of the negligent, reckless or criminal actions of someone else in the state of Georgia, contact the expert legal team at Banks, Stubbs and McFarland in order to begin the wrongful death claim process.

-Who May File a Wrongful Death Lawsuit?
+Who May File a Wrongful Death Lawsuit in Georgia?

-- The administrator or executor may bring a wrongful death action to recover for the benefit of the next of kin.
+- The administrator or executor may also bring a wrongful death action to recover for the benefit of the next of kin.

 It is important to note that if there are children involved and the spouse is filing the suit, any amount recovered will be divided equally between them.
 Georgia law provides that the spouse shall receive no less than 1/3 of the amount awarded in the wrongful death claim.

 How Long Do I Have to File a Wrongful Death Lawsuit?

 Generally speaking, the statute of limitations or deadline to file a Wrongful Death case in Georgia is 2 years from the death of a loved one.
 In more complicated cases, however, the date of the accident or incident that caused harm could start the clock on the 2 year time limit.
 There are also exceptions when there is a criminal trial involved.